gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 <div id = "wordbreakdown_cat"></div>

 I've taken the liberty of giving them my own labels to facilitate navigation.
-The output of the algorithm is a excellent synthesis of the concepts of "dog", "woman at counter", "woman in front of cake", and surprisingly, the verb/noun combo "holding a cat".
+The output of the algorithm is an excellent synthesis of the concepts of "dog", "woman at counter", "woman in front of cake", and surprisingly, the verb/noun combo "holding a cat".
 We can visualize each atom by looking at examples of images for which thought vector contains these elements.

-Holding

-<div id = "gallery_holding"></div>

 Dog

 <div id = "gallery_dog"></div>

+Holding a cat

+<div id = "gallery_holding"></div>

-Cake
+Girl/Woman and Cake

 <div id = "gallery_cake"></div>

-Woman
+Woman at Counter

 <div id = "gallery_woman"></div>